-Classic old fashioned bread pudding topped in a butter vanilla caramel sauce.
+Classic old-fashioned bread pudding topped with a butter vanilla caramel sauce.
 A delicious dessert that’s made with simple ingredients from your pantry!

 If you’re looking for a simple holiday dessert idea, this easy bread pudding recipe is it.
 It’s made with ingredients you can find in your pantry and is especially perfect if you have leftover bread laying around.

 Never tried bread pudding?
-It’s similar to overnight french toast and is made with stale bread cubes coated in a mixture of eggs, milk and heavy cream.
-It’s then topped off with a sweet butter vanilla caramel sauce, which in my opinion, is the best part.
+It’s similar to overnight french toast and is made with stale bread cubes coated in a mixture of eggs, milk, and heavy cream.
+It’s then topped off with a sweet butter vanilla caramel bread pudding sauce, which in my opinion, is the best part.

 If you really want to go over the top, you could even add a scoop of vanilla ice cream.
 Seriously so delicious and a dessert that everyone will go crazy over!